 But, before you take our lead and heave your family to the other side of the world, consider the 3 tips further down the page.

 For those of you in the Northern Hemisphere, it’s that time of year again.
 The sun is out, the kids are nearly done for the year and there lies ahead a couple of weeks where your husband (or wife) is off work.
 Two weeks that you will spend as a family.

-You may go camping, you might fly to somewhere foreign or you could simply stay at home and enjoy the garden.
+You may go camping, you might fly to somewhere exotic or you could simply stay at home and enjoy the garden.